 Under the Productivity Commission's model, when an employee with no existing super fund commences their first super-supported employment arrangement, they will be directed to the ATO-hub (likely through mygov) where they will be able to choose a default fund.
-Their chosen
+Their chosen fund our has any asymptotic super fund but for these whe fund can be any complying super fund but, for those who don't have a specific fund in mind, a list of 10 "best in show" funds will be provided from which they can choose.
+If no choice is made, the employee is put into one of up to 10 of the "best in show" funds on a rotating basis.

 The report recommends that this "best in show" default process be implemented no later than June 2021.
-42